This section of Ch. 4 will cover the following topics:

 - parallel structure

 Writing mistakes make a negative impression on a reader (and on a grade).
-Three common sentence errors are subject-verb agreement, modifier problems, and lack of parallel structure.
+Three common sentence errors are subjects and verbs that don’t agree, modifier problems, and lack of parallel structure.
 By understanding parts of speech and sentence structure, these three errors can be avoided.

 “Subject-verb agreement” means the of a sentence and the of a sentence must agree.
 A singular subject belongs with a singular verb, and a plural subject belongs with a plural verb.
 For example:

 Singular: The cat jumps over the fence.

 Plural: The cats jump over the fence.

 For example, the prepositional phrases have been crossed out here:

 with the best grades win the academic awards.

 That makes it easy to identify the subjects (“students,” “puppy”) and the verbs (“win,” “is”).